bruvellu/cephalic-furrow/3-manuscript/furrow.md

 # Introduction

-In this project, I investigated the development of the cephalic furrow, a prominent but poorly understood epithelial invagination that demarcates the head-trunk boundary of Drosophila during gastrulation.
+I investigated the development of the cephalic furrow, a prominent but poorly understood epithelial invagination that demarcates the head-trunk boundary of Drosophila during gastrulation.
 Using multiplexed in situ hybridization and lightsheet microscopy, I analyzed known and newly-identified cephalic furrow genes to uncover the interplay between molecular patterning and morphogenesis of this invagination.
 My work extends the current knowledge on the cascade of genetic interactions patterning the head-trunk boundary of Drosophila, and provides insights about the role that the cephalic furrow plays in the complex tissue dynamics of gastrulation.

 Next, I investigated the embryogenesis of cephalic furrow mutants under high-temporal resolution to uncover further details about the function of individual genes, and to reveal insights about the global role of the cephalic furrow during gastrulation.

 # Results